-E. 6.
-Overtime Pay - Call Out Crew
+6. Overtime Pay - Call Out Crew

-All Call out crews for the Water and Electrical Distribution Sections have been established to provide a guarantee that, in the event there is a problem in the Water and/or Electrical Distribution Systems, there will be qualified personnel available.
+All Call out crews for the Water and Electrical Distribution Sections have been established to provide a guarantee that, in the event there is a problem in the Water and/or Electrical Distribution Systems, there will be qualified personnel available to respond.
 Response time shall be limited to no more than one hour.
-Therefore, a forty (40) mile radius from BWP shall be established.
 Electrical Supervisors will take their assigned City vehicle home.